 TO ROLL OR NOT TO ROLL?

-This is a rather controversial topic with both sides making equally valid points.
+For any travel packing guide, this is a rather controversial topic, with both sides making equally valid points.
 Rolling clothing will seemingly leave you with more valuable packing real estate but the act of folding your clothing will help to retain its shape and protect the garment overall.
 Especially when it comes to more delicate fabrics such as cotton or silks which are prone to creasing.
 Personally I prefer to utilize both methods.
 And when it comes down to rolling your clothing this works best with packing cubes (shop packing cubes and and other travel accompaniments at the end of this post) implemented as they will allow you to squeeze as much as physically possible while remaining structured and uniformed in your luggage.